KevinBian107/SIP-Demos/README.md

 - Week 1, week 2, and week 3 notebooks

 > ### Decision making (parametric) 🤔
-- How do we make certain decisions when facing two alternative choices, we construct ideas from theroitical probability about how the world would look like under the hood if it is random (assuming LLN & CLT)
+- How do we make certain decisions when facing two alternative choices, we construct ideas from theroitical probability about how the world would look like under the hood if it is random (assuming LLN & CLT), then approach our testing statistics towards such distribution seeing if there is a significant differences between the reality sample and the theory.
     - **Continuous random variable inference**: Confidence intervals, hypothesis tetsing, p-values, various test statistics
     - **Categorical random variable inference**: goodness of fit, test for independence, homogenity
     - **Moving towards more general form of testing**: MLE & likelihood ratio test
+- Parametric test will turns out to be very useful if we want to do test on LRA, which need assumptions to be hold, but if so, we can do a lot of tests to see teh significance of the coefficients.
 - Week 3 and week 4 notebooks

 > ### Decision making (non-parametric) 🤔